 We were also fascinated by Henson’s funny, creative advertising work for companies like Red Diamond coffee, because the exhibition demonstrates how that work paved the way financially and creatively for the projects that eventually made him internationally famous.

 Have a coffee or a snack in the sleek, space age–style lobby café, and bring home movie-centric souvenirs (like vintage posters and coffee table books on film) from the gift shop.

-- If you’re going to see the Henson exhibition, make reservations in advance.
-It’s very popular.
-You can reserve tickets up to 24 hours ahead of time.
-Also, consider bringing headphones so you can hear the footage on some of the screens (there are also headphones available to rent for a small fee).
+• If you’re going to see the Henson exhibition, consider bringing headphones so you can hear the footage on some of the screens (there are also headphones available to rent for a small fee).

-- Check out MoMI’s website to see if you’re interested in any of the screenings in the mod-looking Redstone Theater or other special events while you’re in town.
-Recent happenings include a screening of a 70-millimeter print of 2001: A Space Odyssey as part of their annual “See It Big” summer movie series.
+• Check out MoMI’s website to see if you’re interested in any of the screenings in the mod-looking Redstone Theater or other special events while you’re in town.
+Recent happenings include a screening of a 70-millimeter print of 2001: A Space Odyssey as part of their “See It Big” weekend movie series.
 MoMI also hosts panel discussions with notable figures from the film world, matinee screenings for kids and interactive programs.